About

 Wristwatch TV!
 One of JD Shadel's favorite covers from the late 1970s classic "World of the Future" series.

-• We break down tech trends before they break you.
+• We break down tech hype and lifestyle trends before they break you.

 • Critical analysis that’ll actually help or, at least, entertain.